 Diwali is just around the corner and its onset sparks feelings of joy and festivity within each one of us.
 As you read this, you must be getting your beautiful home spring cleaned, polished and painted for this festival of lights.
-Your grandmother’s recipes for home-made ladoos and pedas time will be out, and ready to be prepared in batches as you send out blessings to friends and family.
+Your grandmother’s recipes for home-made ladoos and pedas are out, and ready to be prepared in batches to be gifted to friends and family.
 And the most fun part of Diwali is getting our homes ready with elegant decorations.
-Here is Design Cafe’s ready reckoner of traditional Diwali decoration ideas for your home.
+So, here is DesignCafe’s ready reckoner of traditional Diwali decoration ideas for your home.

-Diwali Decoration Ideas for Living Rooms
+Diwali Decoration Ideas For Living Rooms

 Diwali Lighting Ideas for Balcony